V883 Orionis

 V883 Orionis is a protostar in the constellation of Orion.
 It is associated with IC 430 (Haro 13A), a peculiar Hα object surveyed by Guillermo Haro in 1952.
 It is assumed to be a member of the Orion Nebula cluster at 414±7 pc.

 V883 Orionis, like most protostars, is surrounded by a circumstellar disc of dust.
 The dust has a water snow-line, a certain distance where the stellar irradiance from the star is low enough that water can freeze to snow.
 The water snow-line was directly imaged by ALMA, when a stellar outburst increased the amount of insolation and pushed the line out farther.
+In 2023, it was announced that signs of water vapor had been detected in V883 Orionis' disc.